Double reed acoustics: oboe, bassoon and others

 Consider the red dot as an operating point.
 Readers with a background in electricity, seeing this region of the curve in which flow decreases with increasing pressure, will recognise this as a negative AC resistance—the inverse slope of the red line.
 Whereas a positive resistance takes energy out of a circuit, a negative resistance puts energy into the circuit (as happens in e.g. a tunnel diode oscillator).
 Note that the DC resistance (inverse slope of the dashed straight line) is positive.
 In the instrument, the positive DC resistance takes energy out of the DC air flow and it is indeed this negative AC resistance that provides the AC energy lost in the rest of the instrument.
 Most of the energy is lost inside the bore, in viscous and thermal losses to the walls, and a relatively small fraction is emitted as radiated sound.

 Another way of understanding the active role of the reed is to consider a small wave of excess pressure arriving from the bore into the reed.
 This opens the reed aperture a little, letting in more high-presssure air from the player's mouth.
 That extra air raises the pressure in the reed still further, so a larger pressure wave is reflected back down the bore.
 Conversely, a negative pressure wave arriving in the reed closes the aperture a little, reducing the flow and futher reducing the pressure.
 So, with appropriate blowing pressure, embouchure forces and reed properties, the reed provides positive gain: it tends to amplify sound vibrations in the bore.
-The stroboscopic video below was made by Leonardo Fuks.
-(The upper joint of the oboe, finger holes closed, was playing near G4 while air was the joint end was connected to a volume at less than atmospheric pressure.)
+The stroboscopic video below was made by scientist and oboist Leonardo Fuks.
+(The upper joint of the oboe, finger holes closed, was connected at the joint end to a volume of air at less than atmospheric pressure.
+The reed (and camera) were in the air of the laboratory.
+This set-up played a note near G4.)

 Articulation

-To start a note, the tongue releases the reed, which sends a small pulse of air pressure ino the mouthpiece, where it travels down the bore, reflects, comes back and is amplified—as described in the preceding paragraph.
-Its amplitude grows until it is comparable with the blowing pressure.
+To start a note, the tongue releases the reed, which sends a small pulse of air pressure ino the mouthpiece, where it travels down the bore and reflects at an open tone hole or at the bell.
+(The behaviour of a standing wave in a conical bore has some subtleties, to which we'll return.)
+A pulse arriving at the reed is amplified as described in the preceding paragraph and its amplitude grows until it is comparable with the blowing pressure.
 (At this stage, the simple linear story described above no longer applies and nonlinear effects dominate.
 There is much more to this process, so we have studied it in detail and made this page about tonguing and articulation.)

 Playing softly and loudly